timbrel/GitSavvy/docs/commit.md

 ## `git: quick stage current file and fixup`

 Similar to `git: fixup from stage`.
 This command also stages the current file before fixing up the commit.

+# Signing your commits with GPG

+You can automatically sign your commits depending on your configuration.

+## Add GPG key to GitHub and git

+GitHub has instructions on [how to add your GPG key to GitHub](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/) and [configure git to use your key](https://help.github.com/articles/telling-git-about-your-gpg-key/).

+## Sign your commits automatically

+If you always want to sign your commits you can configure git globally or in your project:

+`git config (--global) commit.gpgsign true`

+Now when you commit with GitSavvy, your commit will be automatically signed due to the git configuration.

+## Unlock your GPG key

+Next you want to tell git to ask for your passphrase through the gui.
+You can do this by setting the `askpass` variable:

+`git config (--global) core.askpass git-gui--askpass`

+I added my GPG to my keychain so it is unlocked when I log in as a user.

+When you commit with GitSavvy it will attempt to sign your commit.
+If your key hasn't been unlocked yet with your passphrase you should now have a gui asking for it.